ASP.NET MVC Interview Questions and Answers

 - ASP.NET Web Form has server controls whereas ASP.NET MVC has HTML helpers.

-Can you please explain the request flow in ASP.NET MVC framework?
+Can you please explain the request flow in the ASP.NET MVC framework?

 If you are going for an ASP.NET MVC interview, then you definitely face this question i.e. Explain the Request Flow of ASP.NET MVC Application.
-So here you need to explain how a request is handled in ASP.NET MVC framework.
+So here you need to explain how a request is handled in the ASP.NET MVC framework.
+This is one of the frequently asked ASP.NET MVC Interview questions.

 The Request flow for ASP.NET MVC framework is as follows:

-What are the important namespaces in ASP.NET MVC?
+What are the important namespaces used in ASP.NET MVC?

 - System.Web.Mvc – This namespace contains classes and interfaces that support the MVC pattern for ASP.NET Web applications.
 This namespace includes classes that represent controllers, controller factories, action results, views, partial views, and model binders.